luapower/luapower-all/ui.md

 ## Radio button lists

+Radio button lists are created with `ui:radiobuttonlist(attrs1, ...)`.

 ------------ ----------------------------------- ------------ ----------------
 TODO
 ------------ ----------------------------------- ------------ ----------------

 ## Choice buttons

+Choice buttons are created with `ui:choicebutton(attrs1, ...)`.

 Choice buttons are functionally like radio button lists.
 Visually they are implemented as a flexbox with multiple buttons, one of which is selected.